JuliaHomotopyContinuation/juliahomotopycontinuation.github.io/content/guides/nid.md

 **Careful:** The implementation is not yet final and should be considered experimental.

-For example, the following code decomposes the zero set of a system that consists of a hypersurface of degree 2, two curves of degree 4 each and 8 points.
+For example, the following code decomposes the zero set of a system that consists of a hypersurface of degree 2, two curves of degree 4 and eight points.

 ```julia